nrinaudo/kantan.csv/shapeless.md

 libraryDependencies += "com.nrinaudo" %% "kantan.csv-generic" % "0.6.1-SNAPSHOT"
 ```

-Let's first declare the imports we'll need in the rest of this scala mdocorial:
+Let's first declare the imports we'll need in the rest of this tutorial:

 ```scala
 import kantan.csv._